 PUBG is also developing more features and better gameplay for its users.

-Last but not least – PUBG has opened new opportunities for the people who want to work from home.
+Last but not least – PUBG has opened new opportunities for people who want to work from home.

 Professional players/streamers promote this game heavily because the audience loves to watch their favorite gamers playing PUBG.